aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 From the above, you can see when the workload kicked in, there is a sharp *spike* in CPU driven by *User* and *drop* in Free memory.
 You can also see the *Load average* of the DB instance increased during this period.

-**Note:** You will see additional counters showing metrics captured at the guest OS level as well as local storage (not Aurora storage).
+!!! tip "You will see additional counters showing metrics captured at the guest OS level as well as local storage (not Aurora storage)."

 ## 6. Dive deeper with Performance Insights